AshleySetter/optoanalysis/README.md

 Some example usage of this library is shown in [this Jupyter notebook](Usage_Demonstration.ipynb).

 If you use this package in any academic work it would be very appretiated if you could cite it [![DOI](https://zenodo.org/badge/74761875.svg)](https://zenodo.org/badge/latestdoi/74761875).

+# Development

+To build and install this package locally you can navigate to the optoanalysis subdirectory and run `python -m build`, this will build the package in the `optoanalysis/dist` directory relative to the root directory, inside will be a `optoanalysis-<your_version_here>-py3-none-any.whl` file for the version of the package you have built, you can change the version number by editing the version in the `optoanalysis/optoanalysis/VERSION` file.
+You can then install your local version by running `pip install optoanalysis-<your_version_here>-py3-none-any.whl` which will install it to your active python environment, if you have a current or newer version of the package already installed, you will need to add the `--force-reinstall` flags to force pip to reinstall the package.
+You can then import and use your local version of the package.
+You will need to rebuild and reinstall upon making any changes to the source code, and you will need to use `pip install optoanalysis-<your_version_here>-py3-none-any.whl --force-reinstall` to force pip to reinstall the same version of the package, or pip will ignore your changes.